Comic Book / Tomahawk

-- Army of The Ages: Tomahwk is dragged through time to become part of one in the 2008 The War That Time Forgot mini-series.
+- Army of the Ages: Tomahawk is dragged through time to become part of one in the 2008 The War That Time Forgot mini-series.

-- An Axe to Grind: Tomahawk's preferred weapon was his namesake axe.
+- An Axe to Grind: Tomahawk's preferred weapon is his namesake axe.

 - The Berserker: Wildcat.
-Although originally a member of a pacifist sect, he became a wild man in combat and was the most enthusiastic member when it came to charging into battle.
+Although originally a member of a pacifist sect, he became a wild man in combat and is the most enthusiastic member when it comes to charging into battle.

 - Calling Card: Lord Shilling's trademark was leaving a single shilling with a hole in the middle after a successful mission.